 At the live hearing, each party’s advisor will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Such cross-examination will be conducted directly, orally, and in real time by the party’s advisor of choice and may never be conducted by a party personally.

 If a party does not have an advisor who is available to conduct cross-examination on behalf of that party at the live hearing, then the College will provide the party with an advisor of the College’s choice, free of charge, to conduct cross-examination on behalf of that party.
 To invoke this right, the party must notify the Title IX Coordinator at least three (3) College business days in advance of the hearing that the party does not have an advisor to conduct cross-examination.
-A party’s failure to notify the College that he/she does not have an advisor within the required three (3) College business day timeframe may result in a waiver of the right to request that an advisor be appointed.
+A party who fails to notify the College that they do not have an advisor within the required three (3) College business day timeframe will waive the right to request that an advisor be appointed.

 Only relevant questions, as determined by the Hearing Officer, may be asked of a party or witness.
 Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant and will not be permitted, except where:

-The College will make all evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint available for the parties’ inspection and review during the hearing.
+The College will make all evidence obtained as part of the investigation that is directly related to the allegations described in the formal complaint or the notice of allegations available for the parties’ inspection and review during the hearing.
 In addition, the College will create an audio or audiovisual recording, or transcript, of the live hearing, which the Title IX Coordinator will make available to the parties for inspection and review upon request.

 Both parties will have the right to appeal any determination regarding responsibility, and any dismissal of a formal complaint or allegations therein.
 An appeal must be based on one or more of the following grounds: